MrUnknown783/ssd1337/README.md

 # ssd1337
-Lib to work with ssd1337 screen.
+Example lib tohow  work with ssd1337 screen.

+Was tested with ATTiny85 and 128x96 oled screen.